Theme Studio Overview

 as MaterialDarkYellow;MaterialDark

-for the Docking Manager control since we have generated MaterialDarkYellow (Syncfusion.Themes.MaterialDarkYellow.WPF
+for the Docking Manager control since the MaterialDarkYellow (Syncfusion.Themes.MaterialDarkYellow.WPF

-) assembly from exported theme project for demonstration purpose.
+) assembly has been generated from the exported theme project for demonstration purposes.

 NOTE

-we are providing custom theme name in this format:
+Custom theme name is provided in this format:

 CustomTheme1;BaseThemeName